BabylonJS/Babylon.js/readme.md

  - Height maps
  - Constructive solid geometries
 -  Import:
- - Babylon scene file can be converted from .OBJ, .FBX, .MXB
+ - Babylon scene file can be converted from .OBJ, .FBX
  - Exporter for Blender
  - Exporter for Cheetah3d
  - Exporter for 3ds Max